 Due to inclement weather, administrative offices will be closed Monday, Dec.
 10. Essential personnel should report to campus as scheduled.
 Exams will continue as scheduled.

-Through a historic decision made by the college community and Board of Trustees, The Davidson Trust meets 100 percent of demonstrated financial need of accepted students through a combination of grants and campus employment, without relying on loans.
+Through a historic decision made by the college community and Board of Trustees, The Davidson Trust meets 100 percent of calculated financial need of accepted students through a combination of grants and campus employment.